Endgame tablebase: Computer chess

-The knowledge contained in tablebases affords the computer a tremendous advantage in the endgame.
+The knowledge contained in tablebases allows the computer a tremendous advantage in the endgame.
 Not only can computers play perfectly within an endgame, but they can simplify to a winning tablebase position from a more complicated endgame.
 For the latter purpose, some programs use "bitbases" which give the game-theoretical value of positions without the number of moves until conversion or mate – that is, they only reveal whether the position is won, lost or draw.
 Sometimes even this data is compressed and the bitbase reveals only whether a position is won or not, making no difference between a lost and a drawn game.
 Shredderbases, for example, used by the Shredder program, are a type of bitbase, which fits all 3-, 4- and 5-piece bitbases in 157 MB.
 This is a mere fraction of the 7.05 GB that the Nalimov tablebases require.

 Some computer chess experts have observed practical drawbacks to the use of tablebases.
-In addition to ignoring the fifty-move rule, a computer in a difficult position might avoid the losing side of a tablebase ending even if the opponent cannot practically win without himself knowing the tablebase.
+In addition to ignoring the fifty-move rule, a computer in a difficult position might avoid the losing side of a tablebase ending even if the opponent cannot practically win without themselves knowing the tablebase.
 The adverse effect could be a premature resignation, or an inferior line of play that loses with less resistance than a play without tablebase might offer.

-Another drawback is that tablebases require a lot of memory to store the many thousands of positions.
-The Nalimov tablebases, which use advanced compression techniques, require 7.05 GB of hard disk space for all 5-piece endings.
-The 6-piece endings require approximately 1.2 TB.
+Another drawback is that tablebases require a lot of memory to store trillions of positions.
+The Nalimov tablebases, which use advanced compression techniques, require 7.05 GB of hard disk space for all 5-piece endings and 1.2 TB for 6-piece endings.
 The 7-piece Lomonosov tablebase requires 140 TB of storage space.
 Some computers play better overall if their memory is devoted instead to the ordinary search and evaluation function.
-Modern engines analyze far enough ahead conventionally to handle the elementary endgames without needing tablebases (i.e., without suffering from the horizon effect).
-It is only in more complicated endgames that tablebases will have any significant effect on an engine's performance.
+Modern engines play endgames significantly better, and using tablebases only results in a very minor improvement to their performance.